RavinSG/obsidian-cyber/THM/Privilege Escalation.md

 LD_PRELOAD is a function that allows any program to *use shared libraries*.
 This [blog post](https://rafalcieslak.wordpress.com/2013/04/02/dynamic-linker-tricks-using-ld_preload-to-cheat-inject-features-and-investigate-programs/) will give you an idea about the capabilities of LD_PRELOAD.
 If the "env_keep" option is enabled we can generate a shared library which will be loaded and executed before the program is run.
 Please note the LD_PRELOAD option will be ignored if the real user ID is different from the effective user ID.

-The steps of this privilege escalation vector can be summarized as follows;
+The steps of this privilege escalation vector can be summarised as follows;

  1. Check for LD_PRELOAD (with the env_keep option)
  2. Write a simple C code compiled as a share object (.so extension) file